vasiliki77/free-genai-bootcamp-2025/journal/week2.md

 > 2025-02-24
 ## Listening Learning App

-1. Extracted Ancient Greek Text from [Perseus Digital Library](https://en.wikipedia.org/wiki/Perseus_Digital_Library)
+1. Extracted Ancient Greek Text from [Perseus Digital Library](https://en.wikipedia.org/wiki/Perseus_Digital_Library) because there was no ancient transcription in YouTube.
 - Downloaded the XML file of Hommer Iliad book 1.
 - Converted the XML URL so it could be fetched programmatically.
 - Python script to download XML: